CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with explicit disambiguation from two related skills ('deepgram-dotnet-speech-to-text' for plain transcription and 'deepgram-dotnet-text-intelligence' for text analytics).
-The niche of intelligence overlays on STT is clearly carved out.
+Highly distinctive with explicit disambiguation from two related skills ('deepgram-dotnet-speech-to-text' for plain transcription and 'deepgram-dotnet-text-intelligence' for text analytics), clearly carving out its niche as the intelligence-overlay-on-STT skill.

 3 / 3